Posted November 11, 2019

 We are excited to announce another writer who is joining the existing pool of writers for the RFPA blog.
-Rick Mingerink is a member of the Protestant Reformed Church in Grandville, Michigan, and also the principal of Adams Christian School.
+Rick Mingerink is a member of the Protestant Reformed Church in Grandville, Michigan, and also the principal at a Christian school in West Michigan.
 In his writing for the blog Rick will bring a perspective from the pew.
 This is his first blog post.

 God is God.
 That is an interesting phrase, isn't it?
 In logic class, we would call that a tautology.
 A tautology is a phrase that has a true truth-value based on the structure of the sentence.
 But there really isn’t any other way to define God other than by himself.
 No phrase can adequately summarize the essence of God.
 There is no creature by which we can compare him to.
 There is no concept by which we can conceptualize him.
 In the end, we are left to defining him simply as God.

 I have always kept this phrase close to my mind when I consider who God is.
 The message it brings is that God is so great, so powerful, so un-creature-like, so big that words do not exist to properly define him.
 God’s Word reveals it: